Realmuto drives in 4 runs, Marlins beat Rays 10-6 (May 03, 2017) | FOX Sports

 Realmuto drives in 4 runs, Marlins beat Rays 10-6 (May 03, 2017)

-Stanton’s hit capped a stretch of seven consecutive hits, including Realmuto’s two-run single and an RBI single by Christian Yelich, off reliever Austin Pruitt (3-1) to start the sixth.
+Stanton’s big swing capped a stretch of seven consecutive hits, including Realmuto’s two-run single and an RBI single by Christian Yelich, off Austin Pruitt (3-1) to start the sixth.
 Realmuto added a two-run triple during Miami’s three-run seventh, helping the Marlins to a 10-5 lead.

+Miami scored two or fewer runs in five of its previous six games.

+”We were able to put a bunch of hits together which was good because they were coming from all different places,” manager Don Mattingly said. ”I think you become a dangerous club when everybody feels like they don’t necessarily have to carry the load, they just have to get their hit and move that line.”

 Marcell Ozuna hit a homer estimated at 468 feet for the Marlins, who had lost six of seven.
 Adam Conley (2-2) allowed five runs and five hits in 5 1/3 innings.

 Tampa Bay got a solo homer from Daniel Robertson.
-Blake Snell struck out nine in five innings and allowed two runs and six hits.
+Blake Snell struck out nine and walked three while allowing two runs and six hits in five innings.
 The left-hander has gone five innings or fewer in five straight starts, and nine of his last 10.

+”Just getting better and happy about it,” said Snell, who entered with 18 walks and 21 hits over 26 1/3 innings in five earlier starts this year. ”There’s still a lot of work to be done.”

 Rickie Weeks, who entered 0 for 13 with nine strikeouts with runners in scoring position, had an RBI double and Kevin Kiermaier, mired in an 1-for-38 slump, added a two-run single to put the Rays up 3-0 in the second.